zerothreatai/docs/content/docs/1.getting-started/5.scan-results/share-scan-results.md

 ---
 icon: up-right-from-square
 title: Share Scan Results
 description: Sharing scan results is an integral part of collaborative vulnerability management.
 It allows you to keep your team informed, involve stakeholders, and streamline remediation efforts.
-With Zero Threat, you can securely share detailed scan reports with specific users, ensuring that critical insights reach the right people at the right time.
+With ZeroThreat, you can securely share detailed scan reports with specific users, ensuring that critical insights reach the right people at the right time.
 ---
 ## Share a scan report to a specific user